trent-gill/new-student-advising/README.md

 I created this resource so advisors can work from a shared understanding of advising in Student Services.
 It was created in consultation with Alex Braun and Laurie Schewchuk.

-!
-Also available as a [PDF](https://www.brandonu.ca/academic-advising/files/BU-Academic-Advising-Syllabus-2018-19.pdf), if fancy, printable documents are your thing.
+{% include note.html content="Also available as a [PDF](https://www.brandonu.ca/academic-advising/files/BU-Academic-Advising-Syllabus-2018-19.pdf), if fancy, printable documents are your thing." %}

 ### Advisors